hannahakhtar/project-1/README.md

       }
 ```

-#### Player and bomb collision
+### Player and bomb collision

 The if statements below were nested in the above else if statement.
-I had to check for two varients; firstly if the player position and the bomb were in the same cell, but also if the laser was on the bottom row.
+I had to check for two variants; firstly if the player position and the bomb were in the same cell, and also if the laser was on the bottom row.
 Before this was taken into consideration, the lives were not reducing when the class for laser, the player and the bomb were all aligned to the same cell.

 Additionally, if statements were nested in both conditions to check the number of lives remaining, and actioned accordingly.